Company Logo - Home Link

 THINGS TO DO IN THE FRENCH QUARTER

-Other than paying a visit to the immersive exhibits at The Presbytère, the French Quarter has plenty of attractions that are also worth visiting.
-St. Louis Cathedral and The Cabildo are very close by and exhibit some of the same beautiful architecture of the Presbytère.
+Besides the immersive exhibits at The Presbytère, the French Quarter has plenty of attractions worth visiting.
+St. Louis Cathedral and The Cabildo are very close by and exhibit some of the same beautiful architecture as the Presbytère.
 You’ll also want to get a picture in front of the Andrew Jackson statue.
-Our 7th president spent a period of time in New Orleans and it was here where he played a role in the victory against the British in the Battle of New Orleans in 1815.
-Other notable areas and landmarks include Preservation Hall, Napoleon House and of course, the famous Bourbon Street.

 Read our post on Things to do in the French Quarter for a complete guide to the most famous district in New Orleans.